testing-library/testing-playground/README.md

 <script async src="https://testing-playground.com/embed.js"></script>
 ```

 Create a template element, in which you add to `script` tags.
 One for `html` and one for `javascript`.
-Make sure to type them correctly, as that's the what that our embedder uses to populate the different panes.
+Make sure to type them correctly, as that's what our embedder uses to populate the different panes.

 Note that the `data-testing-playground` attribute is required as well.